 What is meant by Organizational Behavior?

 The study of organizational behavior is influenced by many disciplines, including management theory, psychology, and efficiency analysis.
 It is difficult to pinpoint exactly what organizational behavior is or how it works, but key components are leadership, culture, structure, and communication.

 Having the concept and knowledge of Organizational Psychology helps to scientifically study human behavior in the organizational settings.
 The Organizational structure also affects the organizational behavior because it defines how tasks are divided, grouped, and coordinated in organizations.

 But there is a huge scope of organizational behavior in the long run in the future.
 The main objective of Organizational Behavior is to understand the human interactions in an organization, find what is driving it, and influence it for getting better results in attaining business goals.

 Organizational behavior (OB) examines the effect of individuals, groups, and structures on an organization’s behavior.
 The findings of this study can greatly benefit an organization.
 Organizational behavior is the study of how organization performance is affected by the behavior of its members.

 This course will introduce you to a variety of organizational behavior theories and concepts.
 It is common for people to share “facts” or suggestions that are based on human behavior or organizational needs as facts about both the ways people behave and how they think.
 One example is “two heads are better than one”.
 However, these statements are not always true.

-Why is organizational behavior important?
+Why is Organizational Behavior(OB) important?

 Some of the importance of Organizational Behavior (OB) in any type of organizations is as follows: